 The result of this is sudden cardiac arrest.
 The electric signals occur randomly, resulting in chaos within the heart.
 The limited supply of oxygen within the body causes the individual to collapse and stop breathing.

 When faced with an emergency, dial-up emergency services (911) and commence CPR immediately.
 Rescuers should keep performing CPR until the AED is ready for use.
 When using the AED, you should be familiar with the manufacturer's instructions on its operation and the maintenance guidelines.

 Precautions to Take When Using the AED:

-- When using the AED, do not wipe the victim’s chest with alcohol as it is highly flammable.
-Adult designed AED or pads should not be used on children weighing below 55pounds or younger than 8 years unless necessary.
+- When using the AED, do not wipe the victim's chest with alcohol, as it is highly flammable.
+Adult-designed AED or pads should not be used on children weighing below 55pounds or younger than eight years unless necessary.
 Instead, use the recommended pediatric AED pads.
-Pediatric designed pads should also not suitable for children older than 8years or over 55pouns as they deliver lower energy only suited for children.
+Pediatric-designed pads should also not be suitable for children older than eight years or over 55pouns as they deliver lower energy only suited for children.

-- Avoid touching or moving the victim when the AED device is analyzing as it may affect the results.
+- Avoid touching or moving the cardiac arrest patient when the AED device is analyzed, as it may affect the results.
 Ensure that nothing and no one is in contact with the victim before applying shocks.
-The victim being shocked should not be touched while defibrillation is taking place as they can get shocked.
+The victim being shocked should not be touched during defibrillation as they can get shocked.

 - The environment should be free of flammable items such as free-flowing oxygen and gasoline.

 - AED should not be used on a moving vehicle as motion could easily affect the analysis.

 - The victim should not lie in a wet environment when the rescuer operates the defibrillator.